Inverted sugar syrup: Chirality and specific rotation

+Glucose and fructose are chiral molecules, meaning they can't be rotated to superimpose with their mirror image (like how a right hand cannot be rotated to become a left hand).
+Because they are chiral, the plane of linearly polarized light is rotated as it passes through solutions of glucose and fructose.
+The cyclic forms of glucose and fructose have two major anomeric forms which rotate light differently: the α-anomer and the β-anomer (see image).

+The anomers of glucose and fructose rapidly interconvert into one another until they reach an equilibrium mixture.
+At room temperature, the equilibrium mixture for glucose corresponds to roughly one third of the glucose molecules being the α-anomer, and two thirds the β-anomer.

+Because the anomers rotate light differently, the overall rotation of light as it passes through a solution of glucose or fructose is the average of the rotation from all of the anomers.
+This average is called the sugar’s specific rotation, denoted $[\alpha]$, and is a characteristic physical property measured under defined conditions.

-In the circumstance of 20 °C, the specific optical rotation of sucrose is known to be 66.6°, glucose is 52.2°, and fructose is −92.4°.
+At 20 °C, the specific optical rotation of sucrose is 66.6°, glucose is 52.2°, and fructose is −92.4°.

 Effects of water

 Water molecules do not have chirality, therefore they do not have any effect on the measurement of optical rotation.
-When plane polarized light enters a body of pure water its angle is no different than when it exits.
+When plane-polarized light enters a body of pure water its angle is no different from when it exits.
 Thus, for water, $[\alpha]$ = 0°.
 Chemicals that, like water, have specific rotations that equal zero degrees are called 'optically inactive' chemicals and like water, they do not need to be considered when calculating optical rotation, outside of the concentration and path length.